Knowing which questions to ask a realtor during your first meeting to sell your house is crucial.

 - How often will we communicate?

-Ask these questions when interviewing realtors and maximize your chances of selling your home faster and for a higher price.
+Hiring the right person is one of seven key tips for selling your house.
+Asking these questions when interviewing realtors will maximize your chances of selling your home faster and for a higher price.

 Remember, it’s not just about knowing which questions to ask.
 It’s about getting the right answers.